apify/actor-whitepaper/README.md

 posix_spawn();
 ```

-### Metamorph 🪄
+### Metamorph

-This is the most magical Actor operation.
+🪄This is the most magical Actor operation.
 It replaces running Actor’s Docker image with another Actor,
 similarly to UNIX `exec` command.
 It is used for building new Actors on top of existing ones.
 You simply define input schema and write README for a specific use case,